 If you like your squid with an aggressive char, then you’ll be in business with this dish, thanks especially to the fresh accouterments they’ve tossed in.
 We can’t say we’ve ever eaten squid with hummus before, but we also hadn’t eaten seahorse before this summer and look at us now.

 Complaining about the girth of appetizer ribs is one of our favorite activities, but we’re not going to do it here because they were delicious despite the lack of meat on dem bones.
 Just don’t plan to share with too many people, or you’ll end up sad and hungry.

 Don’t call it a comeback.
 We didn’t need them to tweak this favorite, but we’re glad they did.
 It’s still crispy and delicious, but they ditched the old wedding-style potatoes for fresh mushrooms, farro, and spinach.
 They also added a flavorful lemon gremolata, which Google has informed us is an herb-based condiment that we will cherish for eternity.

-“The less kosher the better,” is an official Infatuation policy, which is why we loved the old pork entree at Hudson Clearwater (it came with house-cured bacon) and we love the new one as well (it, too, comes with bacon).
-It also comes with some fun things like emmer berry (no idea) and buttermilk ranch, but we’re not going to sit here and pretend like the #PigOnPigOnPig isn’t our reason for loving this dish.
+We loved the old pork entree at Hudson Clearwater (it came with house-cured bacon) and we love the new one as well (it, too, comes with bacon).
+It also comes with some fun things like emmer berry and buttermilk ranch, but we’re not going to sit here and pretend like the #PigOnPigOnPig isn’t our reason for loving this dish.

 If anyone has squeezed a last drip of life out of this tired culinary trope, it’s Hudson Clearwater.
-These puppies are served with apple butter, which is butter but better.
-And they’re topped with Spanish peanuts, which are like regular peanuts, but they studied abroad in Barça and know what it’s like to subsist on patatas bravas.
+These puppies are served with apple butter, which is butter but better, and come topped with Spanish peanuts.